Natural Hair Feeling Dry? Here's How To Fix It .

 If you have curly hair, you've probably battled with some form of dryness.
 The tighter your curls are, the drier they can be.
 Why is that?
 Our scalp produces a natural oil called sebum.
 The function of this natural oil is to coat the scalp and strands to keep them lubricated and protected.
 This oil is suppose to travel down the length of your hair strands but the curves and coils of curly hair make it harder for it to travel down the hair shaft.
 This is why curly hair tends to be drier than straight or wavy hair.
 So how can you keep your tresses moisturized?
-Listed down below are 7 tips.
+Listed down below are 7 practical tips to help you kick dry hair to the curb for good.

 Start With A Clean Canvas